cngupta/cngupta.github.io/index.md

 ## Bio
-I am a coputational biologist working on crop stress biology in the Dept. of Crop, Soil and Environmental Sciences, University of Arkansas.
+I am a computational biologist working on crop stress biology in the Dept. of Crop, Soil and Environmental Sciences, University of Arkansas.